codahale/lockstitch/design.md

 recipient's public key.

-Using a static ECDH shared secret (i.e. `ECDH(receiver.pub, sender.priv)`) would add implicit authentication but would require a nonce to be IND-CCA secure.
+Using a static ECDH shared secret (i.e. `ECDH(receiver.pub, sender.priv)`) would add implicit authentication but would require a nonce or an ephemeral key to be IND-CCA secure.
 The resulting scheme would be outsider secure in the public key setting (i.e. an adversary in possession of everyone's public keys would be unable to forge or decrypt ciphertexts) but not insider secure (i.e. an adversary in possession of the receiver's private key could forge ciphertexts from arbitrary senders, a.k.a. key compromise impersonation).

 ### Digital Signatures